-A major U.S. drug store chain announced it will stop selling all cigarettes and tobacco products by October 1, an action that was immediately applauded by President Barack Obama.
+A major U.S. drug store chain says that by October it will stop selling all cigarettes and tobacco products, an action immediately applauded by President Barack Obama, a former smoker.

-The CVS Caremark chain, with more than 7,100 stores, said Wednesday that cigarettes and tobacco products have no place in its outlets as it seeks to focus more on its role as a health-care provider.
-The chain, with $56 billion in annual sales, said ending tobacco sales will cost it $2 billion in annual revenue.
+The CVS Caremark chain, with more than 7,100 stores, said Wednesday that cigarettes and tobacco products have no place in its outlets as it seeks to become more of a health-care provider.
+The chain, with $56 billion in annual sales, said ending the tobacco sales will cost it $2 billion in yearly revenue.

 He said the company's action will have a "profoundly positive impact on the health of our country."

-Studies show that nearly 44 million U.S. adults, about one-fifth of the adult population, smoke regularly.
-That figure is lower than in many other countries, but has remained mostly unchanged despite years of government campaigns against smoking.
+Studies have shown that nearly 44 million U.S. adults smoke regularly, about a fifth of the adult population.
+The smoking rate in the U.S. is lower than in many other countries but mostly unchanged in recent years, even after extensive government campaigns against smoking.

-U.S. officials say cigarette smoking accounts for more than 440,000 deaths annually in the country.
+U.S. officials say that cigarette smoking accounts for more than 440,000 deaths annually in the country.